-Nearly half of all caregivers who provide help to older adults do so for someone with Alzheimer's or another dementia, and eighty-three percent of the help provided to older adults in the United States comes from family members, friends or other unpaid caregivers.
+Nearly half of all caregivers who provide help to older adults do so for someone living with Alzheimer's or another dementia, and 83% of the help provided to older adults in the United States comes from family members, friends or other unpaid caregivers.

 - More than three in five unpaid Alzheimer's caregivers are women.
 This affects multiple generations, as it is more common for wives to provide informal care for a husband than vice versa, and more than one-third of dementia caregivers are daughters.

 - On average, female caregivers spend more time caregiving than male caregivers.
 In fact, there are 2.5 times more women than men who live with the person with dementia full-time.

 - Because of caregiving duties, women are likely to experience adverse consequences in the workplace.
 Nearly 19% of women Alzheimer's caregivers had to quit work either to become a caregiver or because their caregiving duties became too burdensome.

 Women caregivers may experience higher levels of depression and impaired health than their male counterparts.
 Evidence suggests these differences arise because female caregivers tend to spend more time caregiving, to take on more caregiving tasks, and to care for someone with greater cognitive, functional and/or behavior problems.

 While we don't have a definitive answer to preventing Alzheimer's, research has shown that people can take action to reduce the risk of developing it